roznet/roznet.github.io/_posts/2018-10-29-new-unifi-setup.md

 It was old build with older netgear hardware, and was working ok, but I decided to try to upgrade my setup using a Unifi setup.
 While the setup was quite smooth, I had two issues to still sort out:

 - ipv6 was not working out of the box.
+- my ntopng monitoring computer does not work anymore because the port mirroring does not work the same way as the old netgear hardware.

+## Fixing ipv6

 I figured out how to fix after comparing the configuration of the edgerouter I have previously.
 I still need to make sure I build and test a proper config.gateway.json file to ensure the fix persits through reboot of the gateway.

-- my ntopng monitoring computer does not work anymore because the port mirroring does not work the same way as the old netgear hardware.
-Still working on this one.
+{% highlight bash %}
+set interfaces ethernet eth2 pppoe 0 default-route auto set interfaces ethernet eth2 pppoe 0 dhcpv6-pd pd 0 interface eth0 host-address ::1
+set interfaces ethernet eth2 pppoe 0 dhcpv6-pd pd 0 interface eth0 service slaac
+commit
+{% endhighlight %}

+## Fixing ntopng